Katherine Stinson: Stunt flying and world records

-After she received her certificate, Stinson returned to the family farm in Hot Springs, Arkansas.
+After she received her certificate, Stinson returned to her family in Hot Springs, Arkansas.
 Stinson and her mother, Emma, incorporated the Stinson Aviation Company in April 1913 to "manufacture, sell, rent, and otherwise engage in the aircraft trade."
 In May, Stinson bought a Wright B from Lillie.
 In July, she flew at Cincinnati's Coney Island Park, and then Columbus, Indiana in August.
 She then carried the first airmail at the Helena State Fair, flew at the Illinois State Fair, then El Paso, Helena, Arkansas, New Orleans, and Beaumont, Texas.
 Stinson then received permission to use the airplane sheds at Fort Sam Houston.
 She believed the San Antonio, Texas area had an ideal flying climate.

-In 1915, the Stinson family established the Stinson Municipal Airport and the Stinson School of Flying.
+In 1915, the Stinson family established the Stinson School of Flying, which now is Stinson Municipal Airport.
 Emma managed the school, Katherine financed it, Eddie worked as a mechanic, and Marjorie flight instructed.
+As the school grew, more planes and instructors were added.

-In March 1915, the famous Lincoln Beachey died in a crash in San Francisco, and Stinson acquired the rotary engine from his wrecked plane, rebuilt it, and used it in her plane.
+In March 1915, the famous barnstormer Lincoln Beachey died in a crash into San Francisco Bay, and Stinson acquired the rotary engine from his wrecked plane, rebuilt it, and used it in her plane.

 Stinson began exhibition flying and became known as the "Flying Schoolgirl" and "America's Sweetheart of the Air."
-On July 18, 1915, at Cicero Field in Chicago, Illinois, Stinson performed a loop (a year after Lydia Zvereva became the first woman aviator to do so), and went on to perform this feat some 500 times without a single accident.
+On July 18, 1915, at Cicero Field in Chicago, Illinois, Stinson performed an inside loop (a year after Lydia Zvereva became the first woman aviator to do so), and went on to perform this feat some 500 times without a single accident.
 She also became one of the first pilots to ever fly at night.
-Adding to her night flying experience, she flew over Los Angeles with flares attached to the plane and spelled out "CAL", becoming the first nighttime sky-writer.
+Adding to her night flying experience, she flew over Los Angeles with flares attached to the plane and--according to local newspapers--spelled out "CAL," becoming the first nighttime skywriter.
 In another publicity stunt on May 6, 1916, Stinson flew her plane in a race with Dario Resta, the 1916 Indianapolis 500 champion.

+In 1917, when the United States entered World War I, and the military had a shortage of pilots, Katherine and fellow female aviator Ruth Law volunteered to fly for the military, but were refused.